Too many American kids are born too early, charity says

 “She was born at 24 weeks and she was born a pound and 6 ounces,” said Leah’s mother, Terretha Shannon of Cleveland.
 “And today she's 5 pounds and 12 ounces.”

-A new report from the March of Dimes finds the number of premature births is going up again in the U.S. after holding steady for the past three years.
+A new report from the March of Dimes finds the number of premature births is going up in the U.S. for the second year in a row after holding steady for the past three years.

-The report finds that 9.8 percent of babies born in the U.S. are born prematurely.
+The report finds that 9.8 percent of babies born in the U.S. are born prematurely -- 380,000 a year.

 “We are very alarmed by this,” said Stacey Stewart, president of the March of Dimes.